-Once software users freedoms are protected the methodology that we know as Open Source becomes possible and its advantages become apparent.
-But without the guiding principles of Free Software the neccessity and direction of Open Source cannot be accounted for.
-Open Source has no history or trajectory, it cannot account for itself or suggest which taasks are neccessary or important.
+Once software users’ freedoms are protected the methodology that we know as Open Source becomes possible and its advantages become apparent.
+But without the guiding principles of Free Software the necessity and direction of Open Source cannot be accounted for.
+Open Source has no history or trajectory, it cannot account for itself or suggest which tasks are necessary or important.
 Free Software requires freedom, which is a practical goal to pursue.

 Free Software is a historical development, a set of principles, and a set of possibilities.
 Free Software projects have converged on the methodology that Raymond describes as Open Source because of this.
 To describe this methodology as “commons based peer production” causes further confusion.
 There are no peers in a Free Software project.
 If contributions are deemed to be of acceptable quality, they are added to the project by its appointed gatekeepers.
 If not, they are rejected and advice given.
 This methodology is a structured and exclusive one, but it is meritocratic.
 Any contribution of sufficient quality can be accepted, and if someone makes enough such contributions they themselves may gain the trust required to become a gatekeeper.

 This confusion leads to projects such as Wikipedia trying to create an open space for anyone to use as they wish.
 This leads to social Darwinism, not freedom, as the content of that space is determined by a battle of wills.
 Wikipedia has had to evolve to reproduce many of the structures of a real Free Software project to tackle these problems.
 But people still regard its earlier phase as a model for emulation, whereas it should serve as more of a warning.